Agora: Trust Less and Open More in Verification for Confidential Computing: Bounty Task Manager

-Both bug and ``no-bug'' submissions should be validated since the BBHs are not trusted.
-Bug submissions are validated by the Bug Validator, which simply re-evaluates the constraints using the submitted \sat model; a successful validation of \sat indicates binary verification failure.
-However, validating \unsat (``no-bug'') results poses a significant challenge (as explained in \autoref{sec:satcheck}).
+Both bug and ``no-bug'' submissions should be validated as submissions are not trusted.
+For $\forall$-quantified policies expecting \unsat, ``bug'' is a \sat model, whose successful validation via \sat Validator indicates policy violation.
+However, validating \unsat results poses a significant challenge\footnote{Recent advancements in verifiable proof certificates alleviates the problem to some extent~\cite{armand2011modular, ekici2017smtcoq, andreotti2023carcara, barbosa2022flexible}.
+However, not all solvers/algorithms can emit proof certificates, and existing techniques lack support for some theories: \texttt{SMTCoq} only support quantifier-free theories~\cite{ekici2017smtcoq}, and veriT can fail to generate checkable proof involving quantifiers~\cite{andreotti2023carcara}.}.

 To tackle the challenge, we purposefully generate ``fabricated tasks'' (for which we know the answers) and blend them with genuine tasks (which are \ndsschanges{associated with verification tasks} from the BV) as a \emph{task bundle}.
-BBHs will fail on fabricated tasks with a high probability if they do not spend effort working on \emph{all} tasks in this bundle.
-Therefore, by requiring submissions of answers to the entire task bundle, the BTM can confirm, through a layer of indirection, that BBH spends effort on all tasks in the bundle.
+BBHs fail on fabricated tasks with a high probability if they do not spend effort working on \emph{all} tasks in this bundle.
+Therefore, by requiring submissions of answers to the entire task bundle, the BTM can confirm, through a layer of indirection, that a BBH spends effort on all tasks.
 Considering the probability of finding bugs is slim thus genuine tasks are likely to produce \unsat when solved, a task bundle should have the following properties:

-\begin{enumerate}[(i)] \item Fabricated tasks serve as an indication of work, forcing BBHs to solve all tasks in the bundle, as they are required to provide the known answers to fabricated tasks. \item Fabricated tasks should be indistinguishable from genuine tasks \ndsschanges{in polynomial time}.
+\begin{enumerate}[(i)] \item Fabricated tasks serve as an indication of work, forcing BBHs to solve all tasks in a bundle, as they must provide the known answers to all fabricated tasks. \item Fabricated tasks should be indistinguishable from genuine tasks \ndsschanges{in polynomial time}.
 Otherwise, BBHs can simply submit \unsat to all identified genuine tasks without solving them with any effort.
-Additionally, the BBHs should not receive repeated tasks, since they can reuse previous answers on them. \item The BBHs should not know the exact number of fabricated tasks with \sat results in a bundle; otherwise, they can solve tasks till the count of \sat answers are found and then answer all remaining tasks as \unsat without solving them. \end{enumerate}
+Additionally, the BBHs should not receive repeated tasks, since they can reuse previous answers on them. \item BBHs should not know the exact number of fabricated tasks with \sat results in a bundle; otherwise, they can solve tasks till the count of \sat answers is met and then answer the rest as \unsat without solving them. \end{enumerate}